For those looking for the quick answer, yes. I’m not going to beat around the bush like most travel bloggers do. Going to Banff is always worth it.

 One of the most memorable and breathtaking (literally) things we did was take the Banff Gondola up to Sulphur Mountain.
 The views are to die for and you get an incredible 360-degree view of the valley and the massive mountains surrounding it.
 At $65 Canadian dollars per adult, it will cost you quite a bit and we were a bit tentative at the price tag.
 Thankfully, we were #blessed with a gorgeous day where you could see for miles and miles in every direction.
 It was definitely worth it and we stayed up there for over three hours.
 The altitude goes up to over 7,000 feet so it gets pretty chilly and windy, especially in the winter.
 You can follow a wooded trail to the peak of the mountain to get some views that you could never put a price tag on.
 Go on a day with good weather, and you won’t regret it.

-While Banff is definitely best known for its incredible nature, the town is also quite a bit of fun.
+While the best things to do in Banff definitely revolve around its incredible nature, the village itself is also quite a bit of fun.
 Exploring the city for the first time was actually pleasantly surprising.
 The town is pretty touristy but noticeably emptier during the offseason.
 The restaurants and bars are unique and while you might struggle to find fine dining that doesn’t have an obnoxious tourist-targeted price tag, you can find some pretty cool spots.
 We got to Banff at around three in the afternoon and braved the cold long enough to find a decent happy hour deal. $3.50 for a personal pizza, $3.50 for a plate of fries, and then a lot of cheap booze to keep us warm set our Banff trip up to a great start.

-Banff actually has a respectable culinary scene. every year, there is a sort of culinary festival (more so a lowkey celebration than a festival) called Taste For Adventure where some of the restaurants go above and beyond their usual menu to offer a fantastic dining experience for their guests.
+Banff actually has a respectable culinary scene.
+Every year, there is a sort of culinary festival called Taste For Adventure where some of the restaurants go above and beyond their usual menu to offer a fantastic dining experience for their guests.
+It’s more of a low-key celebration than an actual festival, though, so leave the pasties at home.
 This lasts about two weeks and was going on while we were there.
 While we didn’t take advantage of this (since at the end of the day we still outchea ballin’ on a budget), it can be a great experience for foodies with a little more dinero to spend.

 Speaking of festivals, Banff’s Film and Book Festival also happens during the first week of November.
 It is one of the most popular festivals themed around mountains and climbing and the great outdoors.
 Since we got held back by snowstorms in Montana, we missed the tail end of this by just a few hours.
 It does attract some popular figures in the industry and is a great way for like-minded adventurers to meet cool people, hear great stories, and see the best art and literature related to their passions and hobbies.